1802 Penny Value Checker: Errors List & No Mint Mark Worth

 The Obverse of the 1802 Penny

 The front side of the penny features the portrait of a right-facing Lady Liberty adorned in drapery.
-A few strands of her flowy hair are held back with a ribbon, with some combed up over her forehead.
+A few strands of her flowing hair are held back with a ribbon, with some combed up over her forehead — a style fashionable among Philadelphia’s elite in the 1790s and early 1800s.

 The word LIBERTY is inscribed above Lady Liberty’s portrait along the rim, while the date is shown below, also along the rim.
-Denticles decorate the rim’s entire circumference.
+Denticles — small tooth-like bumps — decorate the rim’s entire circumference.

 The Reverse of the 1802 Penny